mathemage/htools/README.md

 htools
 ======

-Haskell Tools for various contest and problem solving
+Haskell Tools for solving various problems and contests